stjepano/filestore/README.md

 Only one level of hierarchy is supported ie. folders in buckets are not supported.

+Current implementation supports only local filesystem with buckets as directories in configured path and files stored in bucket directories.

 ### REST operations

 All REST operations will return 200 on success with no response body unless specified otherwise.